If once in your life, you told yourself stuff like:

 - Week 4: between 80 to 100 emails per day

-The big drawback of this method is the fact that it's really time-consuming.
+The big drawback of this method is that it's really time-consuming.
 You also have no insurance that the people you email will actually reply to your emails.

 Precisely the reason why we've created a second way!